puppeteer/puppeteer/docs/api.md

 - [page.waitForNavigation(options)](#pagewaitfornavigationoptions)

 #### page.setExtraHTTPHeaders(headers)
-- `headers` <[Object]> An object containing additional http headers to be sent with every request.
+- `headers` <[Object]> An object containing additional HTTP headers to be sent with every request.
 All header values must be strings.
 - returns: <[Promise]>

 The extra HTTP headers will be sent with every request the page initiates.